 Once you have an in-depth understanding of what they want and what they respond to, empower them to model behaviours which support and encourage the rest of the community.
 Do.
 Not.
 Drop.
 The.
 Ball.
 Rhythm is key to keeping up engagement.

 Involving everyone will naturally drive engagement because everyone contributes to culture.
+It’s the same case when it involves a culture of learning.
 People will be open about their needs if they feel safe and heard, and by observing engaged influencers, others will gradually build the confidence to engage themselves.

 Give them the space and autonomy —in short, the trust— to lead on their own initiatives too, it's a win-win!

 To build and embed a learning culture you need to be a facilitator and a driving force, not a specialist (you'll progressively become one, and your strongest specialty will be —drumroll— your facilitation skills and your drive 😉)